-Gay & Bisexual Teens Can Now Take PrEP, According To The FDA, & It’s An Important Announcement
+Gay & Bi Teens Can Now Take PrEP To Prevent HIV Infection, The FDA Says

 On May 15, the FDA announced that gay and bisexual teens can now take PrEP to help prevent HIV infection along with other preventative measures, the Advocate reported.
 The FDA approved PrEP — aka, pre-exposure prophylaxis — for adults in 2012.
 An initial trial revealed that Truvada (the drug for PrEP) reduced the risk of HIV infection by 42 percent when compared to a placebo among HIV-negative trans women, gay men, and bisexual men engaging in unprotected sex with men.
 Another preliminary trial also found PrEP reduced the risk of HIV infection by 75 percent for heterosexual couples, where one partner was HIV-negative, and the other was HIV-positive.
 The medication, which is taken daily, became the first ever drug to be approved as a preventative measure for people who are HIV-negative, but who are part of communities that experience disproportionate rates of HIV infections.
 Truvada wasn’t intended to replace safe-sex practices, like condoms, but instead, to be used as an additional preventative method.